timonoessler/featureImportance/README.md

 - Exploratory Data Analysis (EDA) for pattern recognition and feature importance

 This project aims to enhance the efficiency of technical customer support through data-driven decision-making, improve prediction capabilities by focusing on data quality, and leverage advanced machine learning techniques.

+This code was created with the support of GitHub Copilot.